Holo-Host/holofuel-gui/README.md

 # holofuel-gui

-**Use Case:** This version of holofuel-gui is intended for use in the Holo infrastructur as a Holo-enabled app.
+**Use Case:** This version of holofuel-gui is intended for use in the Holo infrastructure as a Holo-enabled app.
 It is fully connected with hClient and the envoy.

 **Status:** Pre-Alpha.
 Early development and testing.